cube3power/atsd/administration/restarting.md

 | HBase | HMaster |
 | ATSD | Server |

-> HBase installed in the ATSD Docker container is configured to run in non-distributed mode without `RegionServer` and `HQuorumPeer` processes.
+> HBase installed in the ATSD Docker container is configured to run in non-distributed mode without `HRegionServer` and `HQuorumPeer` processes.

 ## Restarting All Services